Am I allowed to remarry after having divorced an abusive spouse?

 r) Even in the case of the woman in verses 10-11 (“let the wife not separate from her husband, but if she does separate, let her remain unmarried or be reconciled with her husband,”) the word separate is a word that in 1st century Greek usage meant divorce just as much as it could mean separation.
 In fact, it was often used in legal documents to mean ‘divorce’.
 This is not brought out in our English translations, but it’s true.
 So the argument “You may separate, but you can’t divorce” is unsound, having arisen from translations that didn’t take into account the usage of words in the first century (and from a bias against women on the part of the translators?).

-s) If you have questions about the truthfulness and applicability of the phrase “still married in the sight of God”, I suggest you read chapter five of my book Not Under Bondage.
+s) If you have questions about the truthfulness and applicability of the phrase “still married in the sight of God”, I suggest you read chapter five of my book Not Under Bondage, or this post.

 Final tip for victims